Hackbridge Primary School Nursery Admission Arrangements for Entry in 2022/2023

 Applications for nursery places at Hackbridge Primary School must be made directly to the school using the school’s nursery application form.
-Forms are available for download here or a paper copy can be collected from the school at its existing Hackbridge Corner site.
+Forms are available for download here or a paper copy can be collected from the school office at either site.

 Parents/Carers should ensure that they indicate on their application form which type of provision they are applying for by ticking in the box next to the site/provision type that they wish their child to be considered for a place at.

-There may be some vacancies for children to start in the 2018/2019 academic year, where there age makes them eligible.
+There may be some in-year vacancies for children to start nursery if there are spaces and where their age makes them eligible in 2022/2023.
 Please check availability with the School Office.

 Admissions and Oversubscription Criteria for Nursery

-Please note only category (i) places will be filled at the initial allocation stage – offers for these places will be made on Friday 26th April 2019.
+Please note only category (i) places will be filled at the initial allocation stage – offers for these places will be made in May each year.

-Within each of these bands, applications will be prioritised as below:
+Within each of these bands, applications will be ranked as below:

 a) Looked after children or previously looked after children (see notes at 1).

 b) Where there are professionally supported medical reasons or exceptional social reasons why a child should attend a particular nursery (see notes at 2).